selfishprimate/curated-design-resources/README.md

 _The best blog pages to learn UX design!_

 - [A List Apart](https://alistapart.com/): A List Apart explores the design, development, and meaning of web content, with a special focus on web standards and best practices.
+- [Creative Review](https://www.creativereview.co.uk/): We deliver the sharpest opinion, analysis and advice on life in the creative industries.
+- [DesignTAXI](https://designtaxi.com/): DesignTAXI is the leading online reference source for the creative world, reaching millions of industry tastemakers and influencers monthly.
 - [Hey Designer](https://heydesigner.com/): Daily curated design knowledge.
 - [Law of UX](https://lawsofux.com/): Laws of UX is a collection of best practices that designers can consider when building user interfaces.
 - [NN/g](https://www.nngroup.com/): World leaders in research-based user experience.
 - [Smashing Magazine](https://www.smashingmagazine.com/): We care about quality content.
 - [The Daily Egg](https://www.crazyegg.com/blog/): Make the most of every visitor.
+- [UXMAG](https://uxmag.com/): UX Magazine has been exploring, promoting, and discussing the realm of experience design for more than two decades.
 - [UX Planet](https://uxplanet.org/): One-stop resource for everything related to user experience.

 ## Books